When it comes to roof maintenance and restoration in Australia,…

 Applying a sufficient amount of primer is necessary for the good adhesion of the paint to the roofing material.

 Primer is best applied as soon as the roof dries out.
 If you wait a few days, any paint left on the surface may start to curl up again and you’ll have to do another round of cleaning.

 If you’re working on a pre-painted roof, it is recommended that you apply a serious amount of primer on the surface and literally “flood” the roofing material.
 This will allow the primer to lock down any edges left from the previous layers.

 When working with a water-based primer, a second layer is best applied on the very same day.
 If you are working with a solvent-based primer, however, you’ll need to wait until the first layer has completely dried out.

 Whether it’s because of a tight budget or the satisfaction from working on your home, many people engage in DIY projects when performing seemingly easy tasks.
 Painting a roof, however, is not like painting a wall in your home.

 As you now know, many specifics need to be strictly followed to get a long-lasting result.
 Neglecting or being unable to follow them has led to many failed roofing projects that later need to be fixed through costly restorations.

-Hiring a certified roofing company with experience in roof restoration and painting will save you all these potential issues and future costs.
+Hiring a certified roofing company with experience in painting and roof restoration Melbourne will save you all these potential issues and future costs.
 Additionally, only certified contractors can then issue a 10-year warranty on both workmanship and material.
 That’s 10 worry-free years you deserve to get in return for your investment.
 Reach out to Vivify Roofing today to learn more about the benefits of hiring a professional.

 May sun shine, wind blow, and seasons change but your roof stay sturdy, beautiful and leak-free.